SolomonBaarda/f21sm-lab/README.md

 ## Task 4

-1. Implement lab task four using threads and a chunking approach.
+1. Implement lab task four within the `Convolve` method, using a thread pool and a chunking approach.
 Skeleton code has been included.

    You will likely need to calculate the `x` and `y` position of the current pixel using `x = index % width` and `y = index / width`.